 \paragraph{Direct video--action policies.} Direct video--action methods offer the most immediate route from visual observation to executable control: the deployed system outputs low-level robot actions directly, without exposing an intermediate target for a downstream planner or controller.
 Temporal prediction is used to shape the policy's internal representation, and grounding to the action space is typically achieved through end-to-end or interleaved training with action-labeled robot trajectories.
 This keeps the deployment stack minimal, but it also makes the video-to-action linkage harder to inspect, verify, or transfer, because the operative interface lives in hidden features and embodiment-specific action heads.

 \paragraph{Latent-action methods.} Latent-action methods introduce a compact intermediate interface that can support planning, search, or policy learning before being grounded to a specific robot's control space.
-They typically learn this action-like variable from observation transitions under a capacity bottleneck, then connect it to executable control using limited action-labeled data through a decoder, dictionary, adapter, or head replacement.
-This factorization decouples transition understanding from embodiment-specific actuation, but it raises structural challenges---latent identifiability, controllability, and robustness of the grounding map---especially under confounding and one-to-many futures.
+They typically learn this action-like variable from observation transitions under a capacity bottleneck, and then use limited action-labeled data to ground, fine-tune, or integrate it into a deployable policy.
+This factorization decouples transition understanding from embodiment-specific actuation, but it raises structural challenges---latent identifiability, controllability, and robustness of the grounding or policy-integration mechanism---especially under confounding and one-to-many futures.

 \paragraph{Explicit visual interfaces.} Explicit-interface methods expose the video-to-control interface as an interpretable target---such as a subgoal image, video plan, trajectory, or pose sequence---that a downstream controller explicitly tracks or follows.
 Training is therefore often modular: a video-pretrained predictor produces the interface, sometimes with an additional transfer step (e.g., lifting 2D tracks to 6D poses), and a separate controller maps this interface plus robot state to low-level actions.
 This design improves transparency and can ease cross-embodiment transfer because the interface is defined in visual or geometric space, but it also shifts the reliability burden to interface prediction and perception/transfer pipelines, often requiring execution-time tracking and replanning to control compounding errors.